-Jen joined SV2 as Executive Director in 2013.
 Jen is a seasoned grantmaker, nonprofit executive and coach.
 She is passionate about helping build the effectiveness of individuals, organizations, and networks that drive social and environmental change.
-Prior to joining SV2, Jen worked for six years as a program officer at the William and Flora Hewlett Foundation where she led the Foundation’s multi-million dollar Organizational Effectiveness grants program that helps U.S. and international grantees strengthen their management, leadership, and impact.
-She has held leadership positions at the Stanford Graduate School of Business, consulted to the Aspen Institute, and worked for a U.S. Congressman, The Pew Charitable Trusts, and the United Nations.
-Jen holds a master's degree from Princeton University focused on international development and a bachelor’s degree in government and environmental studies from Dartmouth College.
-She has also trained as a life coach and serves as a regular guest lecturer at the Stanford Graduate School of Business.
+Prior to joining SV2 as executive director in 2013, she worked as a program officer at the William and Flora Hewlett Foundation where she led the Foundation’s multi-million dollar Organizational Effectiveness grants program that helps nonprofit organizations strengthen their management, leadership and impact.
+Jen has held leadership positions at the Stanford Graduate School of Business, consulted to the Aspen Institute, and worked for a U.S. Congressman, The Pew Charitable Trusts, and the United Nations.
+She holds an M.P.A. focused on International Development from Princeton and a B.A. from Dartmouth in Government and Environmental Studies.
+Jen has trained as a life coach and serves as a regular guest lecturer at the Stanford Graduate School of Business.
 She's been honored as a Silicon Valley Woman of Influence and one of Silicon Valley’s top 40 Under 40 leaders by the Silicon Valley Business Journal. firstname.lastname@example.org

 SV2 propels me towards 'Being the change I want to see in the world.'
 SV2 enables me to duck out of procrastination, do something I truly believe in, divide the task with other Partners, and deliver the results, year after year.